mikolasan/mikolasan.github.io/src/markdown/ai/reinforcement-learning-using-artificial-neural-networks.md

 I somewhat satisfied how many topics we tackled this week.
 Even though I didn't train a single ANN (I think conventional "training" is wrong because it stops once errors on test set are minimized which obviously reveals the flaw - the network can only do what it trained to do), but I see that ANN can approximate functions, can follow logical statements, can store information as memory.
 It creates a base for my theory.
 Some insights can be borrowed from neuroscience to advance ANN quality, but there must be a way to transfer connections into symbolism - extract functions, logic and memories encoded in ANN.
 So what we just did, but in reverse.

+## Bonus reading

+[This repo](https://github.com/ArztSamuel/Applying_EANNs) simulates a car that mustn't touch walls.
+"A 2D Unity simulation in which cars learn to navigate themselves through different courses.
+The cars are steered by a feedforward neural network.
+The weights of the network are trained using a modified genetic algorithm."
+Cars on C# is basically a "game" made on Unity game engine - hard to use as a standalone project.
+It was created 6 years ago - may be problems to run it on current Unity version.
+Also training by genetic algorithm is no go.
+The result is cool tho.
+(Unity, Genetic algorithm)